 These known unknowns haven’t kept Hero’s apologists from defending the man just as spiritedly as his detractors have condemned him.
 All sorts of wild possibilities have been mooted by way of justifying his failure to build upon his proto-steam — and proto-jet — engine in particular.
 Perhaps he actually did keep working on it, only to have it blow up in his face and kill him.
 Or perhaps it exploded and merely frightened and/or injured him badly enough that he left off further experimentation.
 Since we know nothing concrete of him beyond our record of his inventions, we must acknowledge both as possibilities at least — although one does have to suspect that an exploded Hero would be a remarkable enough story that some ancient scribe whose writings have reached us would have mentioned it.

-In the end, though, debates like these are moot because the fate of steam power in Alexandria never really depended on one man at all.
-It’s romantic and soothing to our humanistic egos to believe in the decisions of individuals as the hinge of historical fate, and occasionally it’s even a defensible way to think about history — but almost never the history of science and technology.
+In the end, debates like these are moot because the fate of steam power in Alexandria never really depended on Hero alone at all.
 Had steam engines been obviously useful in first-century Alexandria, someone else if not the man himself would have built upon Hero’s work.
 The real stumbling block to a steampunk Alexandria wasn’t a lack of knowledge of pistons and cylinders, rocker arms and valves, nor even the considerable limitations of ancient metallurgy.
 It rather came down to the vagaries of economics and culture.

 The Industrial Revolution of our actual history ran on coal, a substance which was almost unheard of in ancient Alexandria.
-The vastly less efficient fuel of wood was commonplace, but still much more expensive than in other cities, what with Egypt being such a timber-poor land.
-Meanwhile the wealthy elite of Alexandria had millions of laborers already at their disposal.
+The vastly less efficient fuel of wood was more familiar, but even it was much more expensive than in other cities, what with Egypt being such a timber-poor land.
+Meanwhile the wealthy elite of Alexandria had thousands and thousands of laborers at their disposal.
 They had no motivation to invest in steam technology as long as human capital was so cheap.
-Purchasing enough fuel to feed virtually any conceivable ancient steam engine would have cost far more than any value such an engine could add for its owners over simply ordering others to do its work by hand.
-The cost in drudgery to the laborers was of course another matter entirely, but that’s a hopelessly anachronistic way of thinking about the question.
+Purchasing enough fuel to feed any conceivable ancient steam engine would have cost far more than any value such an engine could add for its owners over simply ordering others to do its work by hand.

 (A full listing of print and online sources used will follow the final article in this series.)